sbasu7241/AutomatingTables/README.md

 ```
 Create a new user with
 ```
-CREATE USER 'francesco'@'localhost' IDENTIFIED BY 'some_pass';
+CREATE USER 'frosty'@'localhost' IDENTIFIED BY 'some_pass';
 ```
 Create database
 ```